Glauber: No playoff predictions from Giants

 This “one day at a time” mantra certainly doesn’t make for sizzling back-page headlines, but Shurmur isn’t looking to make news with what he says.
 It’s what the Giants do that counts, so keeping quiet about expectations is entirely in keeping with his approach.

-Bill Belichick has won more Super Bowls than any other coach, and he’d rather be almost anywhere than a press conference.
-Chuck Noll won four Super Bowl rings with the Steelers and was hardly a compelling speaker.
-Bill Parcells was certainly a magnetic personality, but he never antagonized opponents with trash talk.
-And Tom Coughlin was no public-relations maestro at the lectern.
+Bill Belichick has won five Super Bowls, and he’d rather be almost anywhere besides a news conference.
+Chuck Noll won four rings with the Steelers and hardly was a compelling speaker.
+Bill Parcells was a magnetic personality but never antagonized opponents with trash talk.
+And Tom Coughlin was no public-relations maestro.

-It’s too soon to tell whether Shurmur will produce a Super Bowl like those coaching greats, but one mistake he won’t make is overinflating his players’ egos with bold predictions.
+It’s too soon to tell whether Shurmur will produce a Super Bowl, but one mistake he won’t make is overinflating his players’ egos with bold predictions.

 By all indications, that message is getting through.

 “It’s definitely fun to be excited and it’s good for a team to realize their potential and have aspirations to be the best,” tight end Evan Engram said.
-“But it’s also important to take it day by day and just remain humble, put in the work and then let everything else take care of itself.
-It’s good to have high standards for yourself, because it raises you to another level.
-But you also have to know it’s a process.
-You’ve got to be humble, and I appreciate that.”
+“But it’s also important to take it day by day and just remain humble, put in the work and let everything else take care of itself.
+It’s good to have high standards for yourself, but you also have to know it’s a process.’’

-The Giants as currently constituted represent a solid team certainly capable of competing in the NFC East and enjoying the kind of bounce-back season that many last-place teams enjoy the year after catastrophe strikes.
-As long as Eli Manning remains functional – and that figures to happen now that his line has been upgraded, Odell Beckham is back from injury and Saquon Barkley presents a viable option in the running game – hope remains.
+The Giants certainly look capable of competing in the NFC East and enjoying the kind of bounce-back season that many last-place teams enjoy the next year.
+As long as Eli Manning remains functional, hope remains.
 The defense should be improved under hyperaggressive first-year coordinator James Bettcher.

 But as they found out last year, there really are no guarantees.
 Even when you proclaim you are a playoff team.

 “I think what last year shows everybody is that it doesn’t matter what anyone says about you, what the preseason predictions are,” linebacker/special teamer Mark Herzlich said.
-“You have to go out and perform, and any game can be won and lost by any team.
-I think last year showed the guys, not only on this team, but people that were looking at the Giants, that every single game matters, and whether there are injuries or no injuries, the next guy has to step in and perform to that position’s standard.
-That’s what we know now, and it’s always a good reminder.
-You never want to have that reminder, but when it happens, you have to learn from it.”
+“You have to go out and perform, and any game can be won and lost by any team.’’

-The reminder came in the form of a 3-13 record that smacked them in the face and resulted in sweeping organizational changes.
+The reminder came with 3-13, which smacked them in the face and resulted in sweeping organizational changes.
 Shurmur is here because of that debacle, and he understands no good can come from talking a big game.

 Confidence is one thing; overconfidence is quite another.